cybercongress/cybercongress/ecosystem/donations/Open Program.md

 There are NO guidelines or rules for the program itself.
 Do what you believe will work.

 However, to minimize malicious behaviour we must accept participants manually!
-We do not want to deal with scam, hence we ask all interested parties to fill out a *public* GitHub PR template, which will act as an application form.
+We do not want to deal with scam, hence we ask all interested parties to fill out a *public* GitHub issue template, which will act as an application form.
 It contains the following questions:
 - Your nick (no need to submit your name) (MUST match the nick on the form!)
 - The group you want to participate in
 - Your ATOM address